bigbear2017/skywalker/README.md

 ## What is skywalker
   In this project, I hope those algorithms could be implemented.
-The first language is Java, then C++ and python.
+The first language is Java.

 ### Decision Tree
 ### GBM